Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
-      <p>Under the strict definitions we used for conflict and friendship, the conclusion is straightforward.</p>
+      <p>So first, when we ignored the potential implicit negatives, and under the strict definitions we used for conflict and friendship, the conclusion is straightforward.</p>
     </div>
   </div>